thanhthy275/ARM-Assembly-Programming/README.md

 - Stage 1A - the min function
 Write ARM assembly code for the function stage1a_min that returns the smallest value of 3 numbers given as arguments.
 In addition you should note the following:

-- Stage 1B - the max function  (10% of total marks)
+- Stage 1B - the max function
 Write ARM assembly code for the function stage1b_max that returns the largest value of 3 numbers given as arguments.
 In addition you should note the following:

-- Stage 1C  - the diff function (10% of total marks)
+- Stage 1C  - the diff function
 Write ARM assembly code for the function stage1C_diff that returns the difference between the smallest and largest of 3 numbers given as arguments.
 In addition you should note the following:

 **Stage 2 - flash an array of integers**